Jakeplays12/Jakeplays12/README.md

 ### Hi there 👋
-I'm Jake, I'm a Minecraft Texture pack developer, A lead on [Skade Gaming](https://skadegaming.com/), And a content creator on [Youtube](https://www.youtube.com/@jplays_12)
+I'm Jake, I'm a Minecraft Texture pack developer, A lead on [Skade Gaming](https://skadegaming.com/), And a content creator on [Youtube](https://www.youtube.com/@jplays_12), I also code in Javascript!

 My Pronouns are **He/They** and im autistic and I'm gay 🏳️‍🌈